 Selling to the wrong people includes trying to sell to everyone.
 Some customers are much easier to sell to than others.
-For example, my wife does web consulting for small businesses, and she’s learned that some clients are much harder to work with than others.
-If a potential customer is broke and obsessively worried about every nickel they spend, if they want a web site but don’t know why, or if they simply don’t understand the Internet well enough, they won’t be a good client in the long run.
+For a web consulting business, if a potential customer is broke and obsessively worried about every nickel they spend, if they want a web site but don’t know why, or if they simply don’t understand the Internet well enough, they won’t be a good client in the long run.
 Feel free to say no to customers that are more trouble than they’re worth.
 Let your competitors sell to them instead.
 You’ll save yourself many headaches, and you’ll free up more time to focus on serving the best customers.

 Just because someone is interested in doing business with you doesn’t mean you should accept.
 In my first year in business, I probably said yes to at least 50% of the people who approached me with a potential business relationship.
 I wasted a lot of time pursuing deals that were too much of a stretch to begin with.
 I accepted lunch invitations from random business people who just wanted to “see if there’s a way we could do something together.”
 Virtually none of them made me a dime.
 If you think a meeting is pointless, it probably is.
 Don’t network with random people just because you think you’re supposed to network.
 Today I accept such invitations less than 1/10 as often.
 If an offer doesn’t excite me right away, I usually decline or ignore it.
 Most relationships simply aren’t worth pursuing.
 Learn to say no to the weak opportunities so you have the capacity to say yes to the golden opportunities.